 - Infliximab (Remicade)

-UV light treatments are also pretty commonly used to control psoriasis patches and can be done at home.
+UV light treatments are also used to control psoriasis patches (8).
+This treatment can be done at home.

 Is dandruff a genetic disorder?

 It is uncertain.
 There are multiple factors responsible for dandruff, including environmental and genetic influences.

 Yes, it may spread from one area of your body to other parts.
 However, it is not contagious.

 Is there any cure for psoriasis in homeopathy?

 No. Psoriasis cannot be cured but can be managed with homeopathic medications like Hydrocotyle asiatica, Sepia, Arsenic, and Kalium sulph.